kohei-us/mdds/doc/segment_tree.rst

    range: [0:10); value: A
    range: [5:22); value: D

-It's worth noting that the results here don't include the "C" segment, which extends from -2 to 5, because the end point is not inclusive.
+It's worth pointing out that the results here don't include the "C" segment, which extends from -2 to 5, because the end point is not inclusive.
+Given a search point of ``x``, For a segment to be included in the results, it must satisfy ``start <= x < end``.
 On the other hand, the results *do* include the "D" segment because the start point *is* inclusive.

-Let's do another search, and this time let's find all the segments that contain 0:
+Let's do another search, and this time let's find all the segments that contain
+0:

 .. literalinclude:: ../example/segment_tree.cpp
    :language: C++